Vaidh10/OpenACC-Practicecodes/README.md

 1. Clone the repository: `git clone https://github.com/Vaidh10/OpenACC-Practicecodes`
 2. Navigate to the code directory: `cd openacc-code-examples`
 3. Each example is in its own subdirectory, navigate to the example you want to run.
 4. Compile the code with the appropriate compiler flag for your compiler.
-For example, with the PGI compiler: `pgcc -acc -Minfo=accel -ta=tesla:cc35 -o main main.c`
+For example, with the Nvidia compiler: `nvc -acc -Minfo=accel -ta=tesla -o main main.c`
 5. Run the binary: `./main`

 ## Examples